raouf-aghrout/mars-rover/README.md

 Finally
 =======

-I hope you find the code readable and intuitive.
-If you do have any issues getting the code to run do not hesitate to contact me!
+I hope you find the code readable and intuitive, there is a .gitignore file, but all code has been uploaded to a private repository.
+If you do have any issues getting the code to run do not hesitate to contact me:

-(+44) 07718219995
+Phone: (+44) 07718219995

-aghrout.raouf@gmail.com
+Email: aghrout.raouf@gmail.com